Physiotherapy for Headaches — Real Relief, Lasting Results

 Ergonomic Screen Setup

-Monitor at eye level, keyboard at elbow height, and regular movement breaks (every 45 minutes) significantly reduce occupational headache incidence.
+Monitor at eye level, keyboard at elbow height, and movement breaks every 45 minutes significantly reduce occupational headache incidence.

 Suboccipital Release